praveen05git/LocationTracker/README.md

 - Java, MVVM Architecture based
 - Used AndroidViewModel for Location Fetching and Data Uploads
 - Used Firebase Realtime Database for Cloud storage and Retrieval
-- Implemented MutableLiveData and Observed it for displaying required information in a Reactive manner
+- Implemented MutableLiveData and Observed it for fetching required information in a Reactive manner
 </br>